MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/4-group-machines-by-monitoring-agent-and-agent-version.md

 Understanding which agents and agent versions are running on your machines can help you analyze the root cause of problems and identify which machines you need to update to a new agent or new agent version.

-Here, you'll write KQL queries to retrieve and transform data from the `heartbeat` table to list all agent and agent versions in your network and group all machines by the agent that monitors them.
+Here, you'll query the `heartbeat` table to list all agent and agent versions in your network and group all machines by the agent that monitors them.

 ## Assess log data based on analysis goals